 Limassol has begun work on a project to build a new marina located to the west of Limassol Castle, between the old and new ports.
 This new development will allow berthing of ocean-going yachts and construction is expected to be completed by 2017 with the marina having a capacity of 1000 vessels.
-Having welcomed its first residents and yachts last year, since June 2014 Limassol Marina is accessible to every local, tourist or visitor, as well as its boat and property residents.
+Having welcomed its first residents and yachts the Marina is accessible to every local, tourist or visitor, as well as its boat and property residents.